-We at the very early stages in this project so your involvement would be most welcome.
-You will notice that the required frequency of observations is, typically, daily so it should quite easily fit with any other observing program you may be following.
+This project is still evolving so your participation and comments would be most welcome.
+You will notice that the required frequency of observations is, typically, every few hours so it should quite easily fit with any other observing program you may be following.